qburn93/balanced-news-app/README.md

 ### Python Modules and Packages/Frameworks Used

 - Built-in Packages/Modules
-  - [datetime](https://docs.python.org/3/library/datetime.html) - Used to get current time in a timezone aware format to use when updating tickets.
+  - [datetime](https://docs.python.org/3/library/datetime.html) - Used to get current time in a timezone aware format to use when updating posts.
   - [os](https://docs.python.org/3/library/os.html) - This module provides a portable way of using operating system dependent functionality.

 - External Python Packages
-  - [cloudinary](https://pypi.org/project/cloudinary/1.29.0/) - Used for the Ticket Image Model field, Image upload and deletion.
+  - [cloudinary](https://pypi.org/project/cloudinary/1.29.0/) - Used for the post Image Model field, Image upload and deletion.
   - [crispy-bootstrap5](https://pypi.org/project/crispy-bootstrap5/0.6/) - Used to style form using Bootstrap5
   - [dj-database-url](https://pypi.org/project/dj-database-url/0.5.0/) - Allows the use of 'DATABASE_URL' environmental variable in the Django project settings file to connect to a PostgreSQL database.
   - [dj3-cloudinary-storage](https://pypi.org/project/dj3-cloudinary-storage/0.0.6/) - Facilitates integration with Cloudinary by implementing Django Storage API.